astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ## Step 5: Initialize an Airflow Project

-Create a new project directory on your machine and `cd` into it.
-This is what you should check into your version control tool and will be where you'll store all files necessary to build and deploy your Airflow image.
+Create a new project directory on your machine and `cd` to it:

 ```
 $ mkdir <directory-name> && cd <directory-name>